josmar-crwdstffng/angular/aio/content/guide/dependency-injection-in-action.md

 Angular dependency injection is easiest when the provider token is a class that is also the type of the returned dependency object, or service.

-However, a token doesn't have to be a class and even when it is a class, it doesn't have to be the same type as the returned object.
+However, a token does not have to be a class and even when it is a class, it does not have to be the same type as the returned object.
-That's the subject of the next section.
+That is the subject of the next section.

 <a id="class-interface"></a>